Vecchia approximated Bayesian heteroskedastic Gaussian processes: Implementation and benchmarking

 \section{Implementation and benchmarking}

 Here we provide implementation details and outline our framework for empirical assessment on benchmark exercises.
 These include a classic stochastic queuing problem and our motivating NOAA-GLM simulations.
 In what follows, we refer to our method as {\tt bhetGP}.
-Throughout we use Woodbury and Vecchia (with $m=25$) without fanfare.
-When predicting with {\tt bhetGP} we default to $\Lambda(\mathcal{X}) = \exp\{\mu_n^{\ell}(\mathcal{X}) + \Phi^{-1}_{0.95} \sigma_n^{\ell}(\mathcal{(X)}\}$ as discussed around Eq.~\eqref{eq:lamvecpred}, unless stated otherwise.
-Our competitors are an ordinary {\tt hetGP} via the CRAN package, when possible, and \citet{holthuijzen2024synthesizing}'s SK-like alternative, which is tailored to the NOAA-GLM campaign.
+Throughout we use Woodbury and Vecchia (with $m=25$) without fanfare. {We benchmark against} an ordinary {\tt hetGP} via the CRAN package, when possible, and \citet{holthuijzen2024synthesizing}'s SK-like alternative, which is tailored to the NOAA-GLM campaign. {A referee recommended comparing to stochastic variational sparse inference heteroskedastic Gaussian processes \citep[SVSHGP;][]{liu2020large}.
+However, we found that their {\sf Python} library was not capable of handling the scale of experiments presented here.
+Appendix \ref{app:py} provides a comparison on the 1D toy data from Section \ref{sec:vecn}.}